microsoft/SmartDump/README.md

     -d      Collect number of dumps.

     -n      Number of exceptions to be captured.
 Default is 5.
 Set to 0 means unlimited.

+    -s      Skip the first number of exceptions for dump capture.
+This option is useful when initial exceptions cannot reflect an actual issue.

     -f      Filter exception based on specified string(s).
 Use '|' as delimiter for multiple strings.